Business and Other Risks

 Furthermore, we have installed an endpoint detection and response (EDR) system at our head office in Japan and through the oversight provided by this system, we have established a framework in which even if there is a security breach, any illegal operations will be swiftly detected and blocked.
 The implementation of this system has also been completed for our overseas subsidiaries outside of Japan.

-Outbreak of Infectious Diseases
+Outbreak of infectious diseases

 The global economy and the business activities of the Company or its customers and suppliers may stagnate due to requests for restrictions on activities by governments and other organizations in response to outbreaks or global spread of infectious diseases, which could have a significant impact on the business performance of the G-TEKT group.